 I don’t know many people who get as excited about rock climbing as Evan.
 The funny thing is, I think that I needed him more than he needed me as a partner because my enthusiasm was beginning to wane.
 I remembered back in NYC, my acupuncturist sticking needles in my face as she told me about a guy who had been climbing well over a decade.
-I couldn’t imagine doing one thing for so long and I asked in astonishment: “Did he ever take a break?”
+I couldn’t imagine doing one thing for so long and I asked in astonishment if he’d ever taken a break.

 After Elephant Rock, Evan and I scooted to end the day with Checkered Demon (5.11a).
 Evan led it first.
 I planned on following on a TR or not climbing it at all.
 Exhaustion began creeping in and after watching the beginning moves (sort of a weird, strenuous layback protected by an old pin) did not motivate me.